 - 1. Clip the lead of the 0.1 uF capacitor that connects to the RIGHT RED binding post, near the RIGHT RED Binding post. - 2.
 Clip the lead of the 4.7 Ohm resistor that connects to the RIGHT BLACK binding post, near the RIGHT BLACK binding post. - 3.
 Clip the lead of the 0.1 uF capacitor that connects to the LEFT RED binding post, near the LEFT RED Binding post. - 4.
 Clip the lead of the 4.7 Ohm resistor that connects to the LEFT BLACK binding post, near the LEFT BLACK binding post. - 5.
 Remove the terminal strip and the two attached resistors and capacitors.

+Note that the new circuit boards include a Zobel network that takes the place of the components on the terminal strips.
 Figure 4 shows what the amplifier should look like when you've completed this step.